UrbanAnalyst/docs/src/example.md

 The fact that relative transport in Paris is still better on average than in Berlin is thus even more impressive considering this stark difference in scale.

+### Combined Absolute

+These values combine the absolute transport times with the social index transformed to the same scale.
+This, and the combined relative statistic described below, are primarily intended to highlight differences within each city visible on the "Maps" page, where interpretation is relatively straightforward.
+Interpretation of city-wide average statistics for these combined variables is comparably less insightful, but nevertheless presented for the sake of completeness.

+This statistic reflects a measure of "bias" in the spatial coupling between transport provision and social conditions.
+Where the average association between good transport and social advantage is strong, yet there is weak association between poor transport and social disadvantage, combined absolute values will be lower than average absolute transport times alone.
+Such a reduction in combined absolute values compared with transport times alone would thus reflect a positive "bias" in the coupling between transport and social conditions, with good transport associated with good social conditions, but poor transport not systematically associated with social disadvantage.
+Conversely, combined values greater than absolute transport times alone would reflect a negative "bias", such that poor transport was consistently associated with social disadvantage.

+Combined absolute values for Paris are considerably lower than for Berlin, and are notably lower than the absolute transport times alone.
+This indicates that the coupling between transport and social conditions in Paris is structurally biased towards good transport being provided in areas of relative social advantage.
+Berlin, in contrast, has an average combined absolute value almost identical to the absolute transport times, indicating no discernible bias in the spatial relationship between transport and social conditions.